SAP-samples/teched2025-DA260/exercises/ex7/README.md

     ![ex_09_14](images/ex_09_14.png)

-    Change the default name being displayed by defining the business name as Outbound Replication Flow 1, which will automatically set technical name as Outbound_Replication_Flow1, and then click the **Save** button.
+    Change the default name being displayed by defining the business name as "Outbound Replication Flow 1", which will automatically set technical name as Outbound_Replication_Flow1, and then click the **Save** button.

     ![ex_09_16](images/ex_09_16.png)